midu16/kube/README.md

 The scope of this git is to provision an K8s distributed cluster using ansible and vagrant.
 The k8s-master contain also the ```helm-cli``` for deploying any k8s pods using helm package manager for kubernetes.

+The ```jenkins-node``` role is to enable the posibility of maintaining in an CI-CD way all the custom made helm-charms.
+In order to access the jenkinsUI visit the following web-url ```http://192.168.50.5:8080/login``` and check the installation log for the administrative password for the first login.

 ## Requirements
 On premise host will require the following pre-requisites :